sflagl/FEWD-startup_matchmaker/readme.md

-# Homework 7 - Startup Matchmaker
+# Homework  - Startup Matchmaker

 Mark-up and style a responsive website.

 ### Step 1 - Fork this repository.

-From the assignment homepage (https://github.com/fewd90nyc/fewd90week7), click the "Fork" link on the top right.
+From the assignment homepage (https://github.com/amandawraymond/FEWD-startup_matchmaker), click the "Fork" link on the top right.
 This will create a copy of the assignment in YOUR github account.

 ### Step 2 - Clone your forked repository.

-From the repository homepage (which will be http://github.com/YOURUSERNAME/fewd90week7), click on green "Clone or Download" button and "Open in Desktop".
-This should open your Github Desktop App and prompt you to save the fewd90week7 folder on your computer.
+From the repository homepage (which will be http://github.com/YOURUSERNAME/FEWD-startup_matchmaker), click on green "Clone or Download" button and "Open in Desktop".
+This should open your Github Desktop App and prompt you to save the FEWD-startup_matchmaker folder on your computer.

 ### Step 3 - Build!